Ziyang-98/peer-prep/README.md

 PeerPrep is a web application that helps students better prepare themselves for technical interviews.
 It provides a collaborative interview preparation platform and peer matching system, where students can find peers to practice whiteboard-style interview questions together.

 Visit the deployed website [here](https://frontend-rob2padjya-de.a.run.app/).
+(Update: The deployed website is discontinued due to a paywall.
+To use this application, please setup the project in the development environment according to the instructions below)

 ## Installing / Getting started